 After leaving Seven Telematics in December 2015, I took the year off in 2016 to combine a career break with the study of Microsoft SQL Server, T-SQL, SSIS, SSRS and SSAS.

-I now work full time at QuintilesIMS in Brighton, as a SQL Server database developer with a focus on ETL.
+Following this I worked full time at IQVIA in Brighton, as a SQL Server database developer with a focus on ETL.

 BI and ETL are ideal business areas for me because I can make full use of my software development expertise, my database expertise and my experience from many projects over the years in understanding and synthesising end-user requirements.